 House buyouts need to be a mutual agreement.
 You can’t force anyone to accept an offer.
-If the spouse is adamant they want the house as well, it will take court action to decide who will keep the marital home.
+If the spouse is adamant they want the house, it will take court action to decide who will keep the marital home.

-Instead, you can try to negotiate with your spouse by telling them the benefits involved in being bought out.
+Instead, you can try negotiating with your spouse by telling them the benefits of being bought out.
 You can also try sweetening your offer.

 Another alternative is to consider giving up your interest in the house.
-If your spouse doesn’t budge, think about an amount you feel is fair to cede your stake in the property.
-Your spouse may be willing to pay it to keep ownership of the home.
+If your spouse doesn’t budge, consider an amount you feel is fair to cede your stake in the property.
+Your spouse may be willing to pay it to keep home ownership.